 - The results show that H.265's efficiency gains vary significantly depending on content type and that PSNR and even VQM are not highly correlated with subjective human quality assessments.

 - Designed an experiment to measure the impact of non-standard viewing environments and non-standard monitors (including laptops and mobile devices) on human perception of video quality

-- This experiment demonstrated that good/excellent video quality can be achieved without delivering full-resolution video to mobile devices and that further, depending on scenario, there may be no benefit to doing so.
+- This experiment demonstrated that good/excellent video quality can be achieved without delivering full-resolution video to mobile devices and that further there may be no benefit to doing so.

 - Helped build an experiment designed to assess whether and under what conditions crowdsourcing can augment and/or replace highly controlled intelligibility experiments

-- Designed an experiment that measures a listener's ability to recognize who is talking given a speech communication system
+- Designed an experiment to measure a listener's ability to recognize who is talking given a system under test

 - Completed literature search, experiment design, UI development, implementation, data analysis, documentation and publication in 9 months as the primary researcher during my first year of employ.